Blog post updated 27/11/2019.

 Nouns Paired With a Preposition

-Prepositional phrases are comprised of a group of words that usually contain a preposition, a noun or pronoun and any modifiers.
+Prepositional phrases are words that usually contain a preposition, a noun or pronoun and any modifiers.
 Prepositions commonly sit before its object.

 Example: The flock of tiny swallows flew over the trees near the lake.

 Objective complements can be followed by a noun or adjective which renames or modifies it.

 Example: My sister named her new born baby David.